Sales Technologies: Closing the Generation Gap

 Case In Point: Larry Winderbaum

-Larry Winderbaum is at the helm of an independent rep firm called New York Reps.
-Larry has been in sales for years, moving up the ladder from sales rep, to regional manager, to international sales manager.
-When he started his own rep firm, he focused on the gift market, now selling to retailers that include Barnes & Noble, MoMA, and Century 21.
-Larry was an early adopter of order management technology, and has since shared how it has “totally changed [his] life,” eliminating 95% of errors in the order writing process and completely cutting out the two- to three-day order submission delays that were once a stubborn--and exasperating--regularity.
+Larry was an early adopter of order management technology, and has since shared how it has “totally changed [his] life,” eliminating 95% of errors in the order writing process and completely cutting out the two- to three-day order submission delays that were once a stubborn—and exasperating—regularity.
 He no longer has to spend time or money on order entry, and both he and his reps are much happier for it.
 Larry is 69 years of age, and says, “I don’t really text, but I use Handshake.”

 The Advantages of Experience

 Larry was well-positioned to take off once he had order management software at his fingertips.
 Indeed, while veteran sales reps may need a bit more training in order to make sure they’re getting the most out of their technology tools, they stand to be extremely successful once they’re well-versed in all of the functionalities available to them.
-After all, the point of sales order management software is to act as a complement to the existing sales relationship.
+After all, the point of an iPad order entry app is to act as a complement to the existing sales relationship.
 It helps you provide the best possible customer experience to your retailers by enabling you to:

 - Display all your product lines in a visual, digital format.